JazmineMT/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach - this method will iterate over every item in your arrray without stopping.
+Also won't return an array back to you.

+.map - this will create a new array without changing all old data strucutre.
+This also go through all of your data but with more specific parameters

 2. Explain the difference between a callback and a higher order function.

+Higher order function can recieve functions as parameters and callbacks are the functions they recieve

 3. What is closure?

+Closure is the ability to access functions from a parent level scope in a child level scope.
+So we can essentailly use information from our parent function as a child function.

 4. Describe the four rules of the 'this' keyword.

+The 4 rules or principles for 'this are :

+Global binding -  the value of this is the window or the console .
+Implicit binding - whenever a function is called by the preceding dot look to the left of the object gets 'this' New binding - when a constructor function is uses 'this' refers to the specific instance of the object Explicit binding - when we use call or apply methos 'this' is defined

 5. Why do we need super() in an extended class?

+The super() function binds our object prototypes to one another.

 ### Task 1 - Project Set up